Nazi Germany: Culture

 The regime promoted the concept of Volksgemeinschaft, a national German ethnic community.
 The goal was to build a classless society based on racial purity and the perceived need to prepare for warfare, conquest and a struggle against Marxism.
 The German Labour Front founded the Kraft durch Freude (KdF; Strength Through Joy) organisation in 1933.
 As well as taking control of tens of thousands of privately run recreational clubs, it offered highly regimented holidays and entertainment such as cruises, vacation destinations and concerts.

-The Reichskulturkammer (Reich Chamber of Culture) was organised under the control of the Propaganda Ministry in September 1933.
-Sub-chambers were set up to control aspects of cultural life such as film, radio, newspapers, fine arts, music, theatre and literature.
+The Reich Chamber of Culture was organised under the control of the Propaganda Ministry in September 1933.
+Sub-chambers were set up to control aspects of cultural life such as film, radio, newspapers, fine arts, music, theatre, and literature.
 Members of these professions were required to join their respective organisation.
 Jews and people considered politically unreliable were prevented from working in the arts, and many emigrated.
 Books and scripts had to be approved by the Propaganda Ministry prior to publication.
+For example, the Reich Chamber of Literature regulated 3,000 authors, 2,500 publishers, 23,000 bookshops, and around 50 national literary prizes at the start of the war.
+Germany saw the publication of 20,000 new titles annually, then the highest in Europe.
+Mein Kampf, the bestseller by Hitler, was present in most households but was seldom actually read.
 Standards deteriorated as the regime sought to use cultural outlets exclusively as propaganda.

 Radio became popular in Germany during the 1930s; over 70 per cent of households owned a receiver by 1939, more than any other country.
 By July 1933, radio station staffs were purged of leftists and others deemed undesirable.
 Propaganda and speeches were typical radio fare immediately after the seizure of power, but as time went on Goebbels insisted more music should be played so that listeners would not turn to foreign broadcasters for entertainment.